-Dexia Crediop is involved in a litigation concerning the Italian public bank called Istituto per il Credito Sportivo ("ICS") in which Dexia Crediop is a quotaholder, together with other Italian financial institutions.
-Since 2012, the supervisory ministries of ICS have challenged the legal qualification of subsidies granted to ICS, which were therefore recharacterised as equity.
-The pro-rata shareholdings in ICS and the dividends distribution since 2005 are being contested through legal proceedings, after self-redress ("autotutela") decisions regarding the annulment of the By-laws and of the ICS' resolutions on dividends distribution were taken.
-On 21 September 2015, the Council of State rejected the appeal of Dexia Crediop and the other ICS' quotaholders by confirming the previous judgment and the annulment of the 2005 By-laws, stating inter alia that decisions on dividend distributions are subject to the Civil Court's jurisdiction.
-Dexia Crediop decided not to appeal the judgment of the Council of State.
-The proceedings relating to the dividend distributions and the new ICS' By-laws issued on 19 April 2014 are currently ongoing.
+Dexia Crediop is involved in a litigation concerning the Italian public bank called Istituto per il Credito Sportivo ("ICS"), an Italian public bank in which Dexia Crediop is a quotaholder, together with other Italian private financial institutions.
+In 2012, the administrators of ICS challenged the nature of the subsidies granted to ICS, which were reclassified as equity, and decided to annul the articles of association of ICS and the distributions of dividends since 2005.
+In September 2015, the Council of State confirmed the annulment of the ICS articles of association, in particular stating that the decisions on dividend distributions were subject to the jurisdiction of the civil courts.
+The civil proceedings relating to the distributions of dividends and the new ICS articles of association are ongoing.

 On 5 April 2016, Dexia Crediop was served with a deed of summons before the Civil Court of Rome by the extraordinary commissioners of the Provincia Italiana della Congregazione dei Figli dell'Immacolata Concezione ("PICFIC"), currently in extraordinary administration.
 That summons seeks to obtain a declaration confirming that the assignments of receivables entered into with Dexia Crediop in 2012 are null and void (claw-back action).
-These proceedings are currently ongoing.
-In addition, Dexia Crediop brought an action against one of the local Health Authorities, which was a party in the assignment of receivables, and the Region of Lazio, who certified such receivables, in order to obtain the payment of part of the assigned receivables.
-The lawsuit is currently pending before the Court of Appeal of Rome.
+In an indirectly linked action commenced by Dexia Crediop in 2014 and aimed at obtaining payment of the unpaid balance of the debts assigned, the Court of Appeal in Rome partially admitted the application by Dexia Crediop at the beginning of 2019.
+Dexia Crediop is currently assessing the opportunity to lodge an appeal before the Italian Supreme Court.